 The above represents only a few of many variables that mobility professionals will have to consider in a very uncertain world.
 Simply trying to stay abreast of the latest immigration changes – and those that are yet to come into effect – will be a challenge for already busy teams.
 Partnering with an external mobility or relocation management company provides instant access to global resources, expertise, and networks that make managing mobility easier.

-2. The Mobility Function Will Remain Increasingly Active in Programme and Organisational Strategy and Oversight –
+2. The Mobility Function Will Remain Increasingly Active in Program and Organizational Strategy and Oversight –

 A variety of areas present opportunities for mobility to play a strategic role.
 These include:

-- Business Contingency Protocols: Mobility practitioners play a crucial role in reviewing their organisations’ existing business contingency protocols.
+- Business Contingency Protocols: Mobility practitioners play a crucial role in reviewing their organizations’ existing business contingency protocols.
 These have often proven to be ineffective in the context of COVID-19.
-The effects happened simultaneously at local, regional and global levels, affecting both employees and organisations in all business verticals.
+The effects happened simultaneously at local, regional, and global levels, impacting both employees and organizations in all business verticals.
 The level of immediate disruption was unprecedented.
 Working with our clients in 2020, we experienced the need for more resilient protocols for black-swan-type events such as the pandemic.